Nitocris (band): Afterwards

 Finlayson and Stanway performed together in a band, The Fyreflyes, until the drummer left in 2004.
 That band had recorded a number of EPs.
 Finlayson announced a solo career in 2007 and her first single was released in May 2009.
 From November 2010, Finlayson has fronted Jessamine, which released a self-titled album in September 2011.
 Ancone formed Morgana and the Monstars, which have two releases and have incorporated up to 13 guests and musicians on the recordings.
-Ancone writes and performs with Boxing with Ghosts, sometimes solo and with her acoustic group Tiny & The Broken Hearts.
+Ancone writes and performs with Boxing with Ghosts, The fangin' Felines and The Sugar Beats and sometimes solo and with her acoustic group Tiny & The Broken Hearts.

 Anderson (later known as Sara Graye) has guested on recordings and performed live for Morgana and the Monstars and for Fyreflyes.
-Later teaming up with Simon Day (ex-Ratcat) on a number of projects, The Prostitutes, The Substitutes and The Follow.
+Later teaming up with Simon Day (ex-Ratcat) on a number of projects, The Prostitutes, The Substitutes, The Fangin' Felines, The Sugar Beats and The Follow.
 Anderson has also performed with Iota and Tex Perkins.
 In October–November 2007, Graye joined Doc Neeson's Angels on Tour de Force – Middle East 8 to entertain the troops in Afghanistan and Iraq.
 Graye worked with electro pop outfit Dark Disco (with a track soon to be released in the states) and played with Mark Raparager.
 Since 2008, she designs for and manages her own fashion label, 50 ft Queenie.

 Nitocris played a reunion show at the Annandale Hotel on 26 September 2009.